marcgg/marcgg.github.com/_posts/2015-08-18-deadlines-estimates-software-startup.md

 tag: ProjectManagement
 ---

-A couple of years back I blogged about [sharing knowledge between coders and non-coders][1].
-It is as true in project management as it is in technical fields as a lot of developers in startups are against deadlines and estimates.
+A lot of developers in startups are against deadlines and estimates.
+There's even a whole "#NoEstimate" movement that appeared recently.

-This is usually hard to understand for project owners, and it leads to incomprehensions on both sides.
+This fact is usually hard to understand for project owners, and it leads to incomprehensions on both sides.
 Product owners feel like developers don't want to commit and act unprofessionally, developers feel like management don't trust them... it's a mess, and it's not helpful for the company or the well being of the employees.

 Let's take a few minutes to see why this is happening and what we can do to work more effectively together.
+It's a long article, so I summarised the various points in the tl;dr section below.

-_Note that this article is more aimed at startups and teams smaller tant 50 people.
+_Note that this article is aimed at startups and teams smaller tant 50 people.
 I'll also be assuming good faith, meaning that all people involved just want to project to succeed and are not just mean spirited or blatantly incompetent.
 If you have toxic people within your team, that's a another subject._

+### tl;dr;

+**It's perfectly fine to work with deadlines and estimates**: they are not contraptions to alienate developers and cause everyone stress.
+As a matter of fact, if you're a developer you probably already do estimates for yourself.
+However, they need to be handled correctly by every person in the team to be effective instead of toxic.

+** Estimates are just a way to communicate** the difficulty and duration of a task inside and outside a team.
+You don't need to do it all the time, and they do not commit the developer to anything.
+An estimate is absolutely not a deadline.

+** Real deadlines are real life date constraints** applied on the project.
+They just appear and the team needs to deal with it.
+Companies should strive to remove them altogether from their path, but sometimes it's impossible because of external factors (competition, vendors, states...).
+If a company is constantly under external deadlines, there might be a larger problem happening.

+** We should acknowledge that there are fake deadlines **.
+They are the reason everyone is so annoyed at the very concept of deadlines and estimates.
+These artificial dates bring no value to the project and produce stress while reducing quality.

 ## Why Is This Happening?

-First, a lot of developers had some experiences that made them very suspicious of both deadlines and estimates.
+First, a lot of developers experienced situations that made them very suspicious of both deadlines and estimates.
 For instance be subjected to painful top down management styles leading to forced unrealistic deadlines or estimates taken as deadlines.
 You have to understand that some managers treat developers as if they were a poorly qualified workforce, only good at setting up printers and typing.
 Why would they have anything to contribute to the project management process?

-There are also sales persons that love to promise impossible features to clients, and passing on the blame to the technical team.
+There are also sales persons that love to promise impossible features to clients and passing on the blame to the technical team.
 "You have to do it by the end of next week, we already billed the client - I don't care that it's not possible".

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/toxic_dilbert.gif" style="padding: 20px; width: 600px;"/></div>